eternaldemon/Interfacing-Sensors/README.md

 # Interfacing-Sensors
-This Repository contains the interfacing plus working of sensors on Raspberry Pi(3b) and Arduino (UNO/MEGA/NANO)
+This Repository contains the interfacing with working of sensors on Raspberry Pi(3b) and Arduino (UNO/MEGA/NANO)